dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 - Add model access, versions, and contracts
 - Set up a dbt Cloud job that is triggered on completion of an upstream job

-This guide explains how to implement a data mesh in dbt Cloud.
 For more information on why data mesh is important, read this post: [What is data mesh?
 The definition and importance of data mesh](https://www.getdbt.com/blog/what-is-data-mesh-the-definition-and-importance-of-data-mesh).

 :::tip Videos for you
 You can check out [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) for free if you're interested in course learning with videos.